boyonglin/STL-Converter/README.md

 ## Usage

+1. Load a DICOM series.
-1. Select a the UI to select a DICOM serie1s
+2. Select a GameObject with the VolumeRenderedObject.
-4. Adjust the isosurface threshold.
+3. Adjust the visible value range.
-5. Click "Export to STL" to save the generated model.
+4. Click Export STL to Binary or ASCII from Tools/Mesh Preview Editor.
+5. Unity will automatically compile STL files in the Assets folder.

 ## Built With